ianxm/tracker/README.markdown

 now lets put something in the repo:

-    > tracker set 50 pushups
+    > tracker set pushups =50
     set pushups to 50 for 2012-02-26

 that created a metric call 'pushups' and stored '50' in it for today (2012-02-26).  values can have decimal parts and can be negative. maybe you just did a few more.  lets update the repo:

-    > tracker incr 5 pushups
+    > tracker set pushups +5
     set pushups to 55 for 2012-02-26

-that increased the existing value by 5.  with a negative value incr will reduce the metric's value.  if you don't specify a date, `set` and `incr` use the current day.  you can specify a date with the `-d`
+that increased the existing value by 5.  a '-5' will decrease the metric's value.  if you don't specify a date, `set` uses the current day.  you can specify a date with the `-d` option:
-option:

-    > tracker set 40 pushups -d 2012-02-20
+    > tracker set =40 pushups -d 2012-02-20
     set pushups to 40 for 2012-02-20

-that added a '40' to the 'pushups' metric for feb 20th.  dates must be specified in `YYYY-MM-DD` format, with two exceptions: `today` and `yesterday` are valid dates.
+that set '40' to the 'pushups' metric for feb 20th.  the order of arguments doesn't matter except that the first argument must be the command.  dates must be specified in `YYYY-MM-DD` format, with two
+exceptions: `today` and `yesterday` are valid dates.

-    > tracker set 10 pullups -d yesterday set pullups to 10 for 2012-02-25
+    > tracker set pullups =10 -d yesterday set pullups to 10 for 2012-02-25

 that created the 'pullups' metric and set its value to '10' for feb